 The course starts with an introduction to all the traditional Moorish ingredients and methods of cooking.
 Cooking traditions are passed down from generation to generation by women with no precise measurements, recipes are not written down, but learnt by feeling and watching.
 Each family will have a different version of the same dish.
 Food from the Maghreb is known for its sweet fragrant spices, handfuls of fresh herbs, fava beans and couscous, nuts, dates and desserts dripping with local honey.

-We will cook temping Moorish dishes such as:
+You will learn to cook temping Moorish dishes such as:

 - Squash or Broad bean Bissara - a traditional dip flavoured with toasted cumin